 STA behavior

-A STA shall not transmit an HE trigger-based PPDU unless is it explicitly enabled by an AP in one of the operation modes described in this section.
+A STA shall not transmit an HE trigger-based PPDU unless is it explicitly triggered by an AP in one of the operation modes described in this section.

-The inter frame space between a PPDU that contains a Trigger frame and the triggered HE trigger-based PPDU is SIFS.
+The inter frame space between a PPDU that contains a Trigger frame or contains an HE Variant HT Control field that solicits an immediate response and the triggered HE trigger-based PPDU is SIFS (#40)

-A STA shall commence the transmission of an HE trigger-based PPDU at the SIFS time boundary after the end of a received PPDU, when all the following conditions are met
+A STA shall commence the transmission of an HE_TRIG PPDU at the SIFS time boundary after the end of a received PPDU, when all the following conditions are met

-The received PPDU contains a Trigger Frame with a Per User Info field addressed to the STA, or the PPDU contains an MPDU addressed to the STA which carries a “Trigger Information Field info in MAC header TBD”.
+The received PPDU contains either a Trigger Frame (excluding Trigger frame of type MU-RTS) with a Per User Info field addressed to the STA, or the PPDU contains an MPDU addressed to the STA which carries that contains an UL MU Response Scheduling A-Control subfield, but not both.
 The Per User Info field is addressed to a STA if the AID subfield is equal to the AID of the STA, if the STA is associated with the AP.
 If the STA is not associated with the AP, TBD.

-The UL MU CS Condition described in 25.5.2.4 (UL MU CS mechanism) indicates the medium is idle, or the CS Required subfield in a Trigger frame is 0.
+The CS Required subfield in a Trigger frame is 1, and (#977) UL MU CS Condition described in 25.5.2.4 (UL MU CS mechanism) indicates the medium is idle, or the CS Required subfield in a Trigger frame is 0

+Otherwise, a STA shall not send an HE trigger-based PPDU

-A STA transmitting an HE trigger-based PPDU shall set the TXVECTOR parameter as follows:
+A STA transmitting an HE trigger-based PPDU in response to the reception of a Trigger frame shall set the TXVECTOR parameter as follows:

+The FORMAT parameter shall be set to HE_TRIG

+PE_DURATION shall be set according to the value of the Packet Extension field

+TXOP_DURATION parameter shall be set according the rules defined in 25.2.1 (Updating two NAVs)

+The BSS_COLOR parameter shall be set to the value:

+If the preceding Trigger frame was received in a HE PPDU: set to the value of the COLOR subfiled in HE SIG-A of the HE PPDU

+If the Trigger frame was received in a non-HE PPDU: set to the value of the BSS Color subfield of the most recently received Operating Element for that BSS.

-The L_LENGTH parameter shall be set to the value indicated by the L-SIG Length field of the eliciting Trigger frame or of the “Trigger Information Field info in MAC header TBD”.
+The L_LENGTH parameter shall be set to the value indicated by the Length subfield (#253) of the eliciting Trigger frame.

 The CP_LTF_TYPE parameter shall be set to the value indicated by the CP-LTF subfield of the Common Info field of the eliciting Trigger frame